-It’s pretty rare to be killed by it – though it can seriously mess you up (and now is not the time to visit an ER).
+It’s pretty rare to be killed by it – though it can seriously mess you up.
 Only about 420 people have died from lightning in the U.S. in the past 15 years.
 And close to half of those happened during just 10 different activities.
 But just this week, a teenaged girl was killed by lightning, while swimming.

 Here are the outdoor activities with the highest risk…

 1. Fishing.
 10% of all the deadly lightning strikes were people fishing.